 The rapid developments in IoT technology are bringing the promise of an exciting and convenient future.
 Soon nearly every piece of technology we use will be part of an always-on, always-connected web of smart sensors and data feedback devices.
 That, in turn, will enable things like self-driving vehicles, real-time telemedicine, and advanced personal robotics.
 It will also unleash a torrent of data traffic across the Internet.

 That’s significant because the Internet is a pretty congested network already.
-For those unfamiliar with global Internet traffic patterns, it can be difficult to visualize the sheer scope of the data that traverses the Internet every second (although a decent layman’s visualization can be found here).
+For those unfamiliar with global Internet traffic patterns, it can be difficult to visualize the sheer scope of the data that traverses the Internet every second.
 Put simply, to accommodate the IoT revolution, the Internet is going to need an upgrade.
 To that end, there’s a partial solution on the way, but there’s also a big hurdle that must be overcome—and nobody’s talking about it.

 The promise of 5G networks